Orientation

 Trip to the International Labour Organization (ILO)

-This year, students will be visiting the ILO headquarters in Geneva, Switzerland.
+Students will be visiting the ILO headquarters in Geneva, Switzerland.
 Students will take a bus to the ILO headquarters on July 4, where they will participate in discussions and simulations guided by ILO employees.
 More details will be available as the Lyon program gets closer.

 Academic Policies

-The program fully follows all policies of the LSU Law Center on all matters, including class attendance and grading.
+The program fully all policies of the LSU Law Center on all matters, including class attendance and grading.
 For more information, please consult the Summer in Lyon Program Official Brochure and the LSU Law Center Catalog.
 Visiting students admitted in the program: acceptance of any credit or grade for any course or activity taken in the program must be verified with your home school.

-Program Director: Professor Robert E. Lancaster, rlancast@lsu.edu
+Program Director: Professor Nicholas Bryner, bryner@lsu.edu